orcnog/orcnog.github.io/orcnog/NOTES_TODOs.md

 * [ ] Make adventures / books open in "View Full..." mode initially.

+* [ ] Update the "monster" icon in initiative tracker, which looks like a printer icon.

 ## Data Updates

 * [ ] **Group the _DoD_ adventures** (_DoDTTG_, _DoDAWH_, etc), much like the _Tales From the Yawning Portal_ books or the _MCDM: Where Evil Lives_ books are grouped.